uncleLem/AndroidUtils/readme.txt

  |
  '- social                  - this is package with several utilities for social networks.
     |                         And e-mail.
-    |- EmailSender          - send e-mail with specified subject and message.
+    |- EmailSender          - send e-mail with specified recepient(s), subject and message.
     |                         You can also send file via e-mail.
     |- FacebookSender       - with this class you can share images and/or messages
     |                         to your wall in the name of your app